Thomas-More-Digital-Innovation/2324-MOBI-001-exoskeleton-tool/README.md

 1. **Overview:** Provide an overview of who Mobilab Thomas More Geel is and what they do.
 This information will be readily available on the website.
 2. **Data Access:** Develop a tool that communicates with the Neo4J database, enabling users to access data related to exoskeletons and sensors used by Mobilab Thomas More Geel.
 3. **Long-Term Vision:** This application is not just a one-time project.
 We envision it being used by individuals seeking assistance in daily tasks, particularly in industrial environments.
 It will provide them with essential information to make informed decisions.

+## My project goal - Marnik Maes (academic year 2023-2024)
+The primary goal of this project revolves around enhancing the user experience, aesthetics, and performance of the existing home and tool pages.
+Additionally, the project aims to introduce two new key features: the "Exoskeleton List" page and the "Exoskeleton Details" page

+### My objectives:
+1. Improving Layout, Styling, and Performance:
+  * Enhance the visual appeal and layout of the existing home and tool pages.
+  * Optimize the performance of these pages to ensure a smoother user experience.
+2. Exoskeleton List Page:
+  * General Styling and Layout: Create an intuitive and visually appealing design for the Exoskeleton List page.
+  * Exoskeleton Filter: Implement a filter system that utilizes multiple attributes to refine exoskeleton search results.
+  * List of Exoskeletons: Display a comprehensive list of all exoskeletons, showcasing their "base" attributes for quick reference.
+3. Exoskeleton Details Page:
+  * General Styling and Layout: Design a clean and user-friendly layout for the Exoskeleton Details page.
+  * Comprehensive Information: Provide detailed information about a selected exoskeleton from the Exoskeleton List.
+Split the information into sections such as general details, detailed specifications, movement capabilities, and   professional activities.
+4. Advanced Filter Page (Future Enhancement):
+  * Start-up Implementation: Consideration for an advanced filter page with more in-depth filtering options.
+This feature falls outside the Minimum Viable Product (MVP) scope and will be pursued when time permits.

 ## Trello Board
 For an organized view of contributions and project progress, we maintain a Trello board.
 This board provides transparency into the tasks and features being worked on and allows you to track the status of various project components.